-The parties may refer, in their observations, to documents or evidence submitted in other proceedings, for instance to evidence of use that has already been submitted in a different opposition.
+In their observations, the parties may refer to documents or evidence submitted in other proceedings, for instance, to evidence of use that has already been submitted in a different opposition.

-For more information on how these documents or items should be identified, and how the Office will process these requests, see the Guidelines, Part A, Section 1, Means of communication, time limits, paragraph 3.1.7.
+For more information on how these documents or items should be identified, and how the Office will process these requests, see the Guidelines, Part A, Section 10, Evidence, 3.1 Reference made to documents or evidence in other proceedings before the Office.